Qredible can put you in touch with a solicitor:

 1

-Shared ownership Solicitor
+Solicitor Shared ownership

 Shared ownership in the UK is a property scheme that allows eligible buyers to purchase a percentage of a home—typically between 25% and 75% of its market value—while paying rent on the remaining share owned by a housing association or developer.
 This arrangement can help you get onto the property ladder with a smaller deposit and lower mortgage requirements, and it often provides the opportunity to buy additional shares over time through a process known as staircasing.